irfanirshad/Chennai-RealEstate-Crawler/README.md

 # ChennaiRealEstateCrawler

 This is a Python-based web scraper that extracts information on commercial properties from Magicbricks.com and 99acres.com for SNE, a real estate company based in Chennai, Tamil Nadu, India.
-The scraper is designed to collect data on properties that match the profile of the target clients to whom SNE leases commercial properties, such as IT offices, factories, showrooms etc
+The scraper is designed to collect data on properties that match the profile of the target clients to whom SNE leases commercial properties, such as IT offices, factories, showrooms etc.

+This project follows the Strategy Design Pattern, where the strategies followed in this case involve scraping either MagicBricks.com or 99Acres.com.
+The corresponding service is then called to perform the required scraping task for you.

 ## Requirements